mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

    - An `Interpolation` option has been added.
 The availabile options are: `Linear` & `CSpline`.
    - The method of selecting the scattering point has ben updated to give better agreement with numerical algorithms (e.g. :ref:`CylinderAbsorption <algm-CylinderAbsorption>`).
 - :ref:`SetSample <algm-SetSample>` now accepts an Angle argument for defining a rotated flat plate sample.
-- :ref:`SavePlot1D <algm-SavePlot1D>` now supports optional ``SpectraList`` for plotting.
 - :ref:`MaskDetectors <algm-MaskDetectors>` has a new option to mask detectors by the instrument's component name.
+It can accept a masked workspace with a differing number of spectra to the input workspace, providing that the number of detectors match.
+This can be useful in the case of hardware grouped detectors.
+- :ref:`SavePlot1D <algm-SavePlot1D>` now supports optional ``SpectraList`` for plotting
-- :ref:`MayersSampleCorrection <algm-MayersSampleCorrection>` the calculation of the azimuth angle has been fixed.
-Previously it was set equal to the Mantid definition of phi, but the old code defined it as the angle away from the scattering plane.
+- :ref:`MayersSampleCorrection <algm-MayersSampleCorrection>`: The calculation of the azimuth angle has been fixed.
+Previously it was set equal to the Mantid definition of phi but the old code defined it as the angle away from the scattering plane.
 Renamed
 #######